 The fund aims to provide a stable and predictable income stream, while maintaining relatively low levels of volatility and preserving capital.
-It invests in three different asset groups.
-These include income generating assets such as investment grade bonds and cash; growth generating assets such as equities; and assets with both income and growth generating properties (hybrid assets) such as high yield bonds.
-Within these three asset classes, the fund can also invest in 'opportunistic' holdings such as loans, infrastructure and property.
+It invests in three different asset groups: Income (including asset classes such as investment grade bonds and cash), Growth (including higher-risk assets such as equities) and Hybrid (including assets with income and growth characteristics, such as high yield bonds).
+Within these three asset groups, the fund also invests in non-traditional asset classes, such as loans, infrastructure and property.